kestreltechnology/ktadvance/tests/sard/kendra/id295Q/README.md

 ## id295Q

-### Discussion
+### Discussion: open proof obligations
-The results shown below indicate an open proof obligation (17) for ptr-upper-bound for id295.c; the same proof obligation for id298.c (the safe) version is proven safe.
+The results shown below indicate an open proof obligation (17) for ptr-upper-bound for id295.c; the same proof obligation for id298.c (the safe version) is proven safe.
-The reason for the open proof obligation is that we cannot (at present) prove the absence of other null-terminating character in the string, and thus the string may be shorter than indicated by the null-terminator position at the end of the array.
+The reason for the open proof obligation is that we do not (at present) prove the absence of other null-terminating character in the string, and thus the string may be shorter than indicated by the null-terminator position at the end of the array.
 Note that sufficient information is available: we can derive this information from the memset semantics.
 Proving absence of change of these values, however, requires more expensive dataflow analysis that is currently not performed.

+Open proof obligations in the report are accompanied by some of the invariants generated for that location, which may assist in identifying the information that is missing to enable discharge of the proof obligation.

 Results for id295.c: